netvl/picopickle/README.md

 `>>>` operations employ a little of shapeless magic to convert the functions like the ones above to functions which consume and produce `HList`s.
-There is also `>>` combinator which does not use shapeless and "prepends" and "appends" a function of corresponding type:
+There is also `>>` combinator which does not use shapeless and "prepends" and "appends" a function of corresponding type directly:

 ```scala
 (A => B) >> Converter[B, C] >> (C => D)  ->  Converter[A, D]